Via Vita Academy

 Why are you teaching life skills as part of the curriculum?

-Will you take field trips?
+Do you take field trips?

 Do you wear uniforms?